rustyeddy/rustyeddy.com/content/software/_index.md

 ### Use Cases and Requirements

-These user stories are typically refered to as _use cases_, which are will establish the direction of the entire rest of the software development project.
+These user stories are typically refered to as [_usecases_](/software/use-cases/), which are will establish the direction of the entire rest of the software development project.
 These use cases allow us to start pulling out the _requirements_ and start drafting up the _Software Architecture_ document.

 ### Wire Frames, Story Boards and the User Experience